RileyHa/Introduction-to-Interactive-Media/midtermProject/README.md

 ## DESCRIPTION
 '**My Burger Shop**'
 is an easy and fun game that players has to catch the falling ingredients of the burger according to the customer's order displayed on the upper part of the screen.
-You Want to Build a Snowman" from the movie Frozen is being played, among many items that are falling from the sky, players' have to catch the snowman icon.
-Once they catch the correct icon, the next song will play.
-The aim of this game is to complete catching all five icons that matches the song without getting hit by the bomb.
-Through this project, I hope players to have fun playing game but also enjoy listening to some of my favorite songs!

 ## How did I come up with this game?
 I got the idea from 'Sky Burger'.
 I remember enjoying the game a lot, so I decided to give some changes and variation to my childhood game.